sonydaman/GitLearning/Readme.md

 `git status` Check Status of your current branch

-`git branch` see the all branches
+`git branch` see the all branches in local
+`git branch -a` see all branches locally or remotely

-`git checkout -b Develop origin/master` How to make a new branch+swtiched into new branch
+`git checkout -b Develop origin/master` How to make a new branch+swtiched into new branch. it also means that the Develop branch will be cut from master
 `git push origin -u BranchName` for pushing new branch

 `git checkout -q Testing` how to switch on the branch